ashwininepa/pokemon-classifier-application/README.md

     > t (try) allocates a psuedo-TTY (terminal) for the container, making it easier to interact with the container terminal
 > together, it is good for debugging or running containers interactively
 > -p 8081:8081 > maps a port from the container to the host machine (first one is accessible on host machine and second one is the container port)
-Allows to access the app running inside the container form host machine at http://localhost:8081
+Allows to access the app running inside the container from host machine at http://localhost:8081
 > name_of_app/image that tells docker which image to use to create a container
 > uvicron .... --reload
    > uvicorn is a lightweight ASGI server used to run FastAPI applications